rwblokzijl/Msc-thesis-EuroToken/thesis.md

 still deliberating.
 Meanwhile their presence in the race might be vital in incorporating the values of personal freedoms and privacy.

-This thesis provides a design for EuroToken, a prototype for a Central Bank Digital Currency.
-Its primary purpose is to implement, for the first time, a currency that is: digital, universally accessible, central bank issued, and peer-to-peer.
-Our unique design stems from an analysis of the fundamental challenges distributed technologies face today and exploring how an institution with the reliability, experience and reach of the European Central Bank (ECB) might provide solutions.

 ## The decline of cash

-Most monetary systems of today relies on two main types of money.
+Most monetary systems today rely on two types of money.
 Private money, managed by private banks, and public money, managed by the European Central Bank (ECB).

 Public money is the money we have in our physical wallets.
 It consists of bank notes and coins and is often referred to as cash.
 Once upon a time it was